Bachelor’s degree in geography and Spanish language from Colgate University

 Social Sciences Teacher

-Before joining Oxbridge in 2022, Dr. Rowe worked as the Senior Geography Fellow at Nazarbayev University in Astana, Kazakhstan.
+Before joining Oxbridge in 2022, Dr. Rowe was a Senior Geography Fellow at Nazarbayev University in Astana, Kazakhstan.
 Before moving to Kazakhstan, Dr. Rowe taught at Louisiana State University (economic geography, geography of religion, international studies, and regional geography), Macalester College (regional geography and geography of religion), and the University of Texas at Austin (regional geography).
-Dr. Rowe has lived, worked, and researched in many places in the United States as well as in Switzerland, Greece, the United Kingdom, Egypt, Morocco, Tajikistan, Afghanistan, and Kazakhstan.
+Dr. Rowe has lived, worked, and researched in many places in the United States, Switzerland, Greece, the United Kingdom, Egypt, Morocco, Tajikistan, Afghanistan, and Kazakhstan.

 Social Sciences Teacher